 Sarah’s background lies in academia, where she has been working on climate change adaptation, vulnerability and development since 2007.
 Her academic work focuses on household level adaptation and on national adaptation policy formulation and implementation processes mainly in East and West Africa.
 She is experienced in quantitative, qualitative and participatory research methods, as well as in combining them.
-Apart from spatio-temporal analyses of survey and biophysical data such as rainfall data, Sarah has conducted various (cross-country and cross-disciplinary) meta-analyses, discourse analyses and policy analyses in the context of climate change adaptation and vulnerability.
-Most of Sarah’s research is conducted in international teams, including with researchers in Sub-Sahara Africa.
+Apart from spatio-temporal analyses of survey and biophysical data, Sarah has conducted various (cross-country and cross-disciplinary) meta-analyses, discourse analyses and policy analyses in the context of climate change adaptation and vulnerability.
+Most of Sarah’s research is conducted in international teams, often including researchers from Sub-Sahara Africa.

 For a list of her latest publications, please visit Sarah’s ResearchGate profile.